ellakoa/postcard-poem/content/posts/a-lovely-post-title-1.md

 ---
 title: There Then Not part one
 description: >-
-  The Goodwin Sands are sandbanks that shift and change keeping their secrets hidden.
+  The Goodwin Sands are sandbanks that shift and change, keeping their secrets hidden.

-  To visit is like stepping into a different dimension, to write about them demanded so much more than a few lines.
+  To visit is like stepping into a different dimension.
+To write about the sandbanks demanded so much more than a few lines.

   The poem is in three parts.
-This is part one
+Below is part one.
 aspect: landscape
 image: /img/goodwin-sands-one-9543.jpg
 width: "600"